sqlxpert/lights-off-aws/README.md

 ## Comparison with AWS Services

-AWS introduced AWS Backup, Data Lifecycle Manager, and Systems Manager after mid-2017, when I started this project (originally called TagSchedOps).
-The three AWS services have become more capable over the years, but Lights Out still has advantages:
+AWS introduced AWS Backup, Data Lifecycle Manager, and Systems Manager after mid-2017, when I started this project, originally called TagSchedOps.
+The three relevant AWS services have become more capable over the years, but Lights Out still has advantages:

 * Schedules and operations are immediately visible, in tags on the EC2 instance, EBS volume, RDS datase, or CloudFormation stack.
 You don't need to look up schedules and rules in other AWS services.

 * Schedules and operations are easy to update.
-Just edit a resource's tags!
+Just edit an AWS resource's tags!

-* One tool can handle a wide variety of scheduled operations in EC2, RDS, and CloudFormation.
+* One tool handles a variety of scheduled operations in EC2, RDS, and CloudFormation.
 Why should you have to use one service to schedule a backup, and a different service to schedule a reboot?